fnproject/tutorials/Flow101/README.md

 ## Exploring the Flow UI

-Browsing to [http://localhost:3002](http://localhost:3002) you should see something like this:
+Browsing to [http://localhost:3002](http://localhost:3002) you should see something like this (if it's blank, invoke the function again):

 ![flow-ui](images/simple-flow-ui.png)

-(if it's blank, invoke the function again)

 Which is showing us 3 function invocations: